De Tomaso Deauville

 The Deauville has an independent rear suspension very similar to that used by Jaguar, and ventilated discs front and aft.
 It shares its chassis with the Maserati Quattroporte III.
 A shorter version of its chassis underpinned the Maserati Kyalami and De Tomaso Longchamp grand tourers.

 A total of 244 cars were produced.

 There were three Deauville variants: the early series 1 (1970–1974: serial number 10##, 11## and 12##), late series 1 (1975–1977: serial numbers 14##) and the series 2 (1978–1985: serial numbers 20## and 21##).

 One Deauville station wagon was made for Mr. De Tomaso's wife.
-There were also two armoured Deauvilles produced, one for the Belgian Royal Family and the other for the Italian government.
+There were also two armoured Deauvilles produced, one for the Belgian royal family and the other for the Italian government.
 The latter is on display in the Museo delle Auto della Polizia di Stato in Rome.
+A third armoured Deauville seems to have been produced for an Italian businessman.